MicrosoftDocs/winrt-api/windows.ui.viewmanagement.core/coreinputview_occlusionschanged.md

 ## -description

-Occurs when one or more [CoreInputViewOcclusion](coreinputviewocclusion.md) objects change their position or occluding area.
+Occurs when one or more [CoreInputViewOcclusion](coreinputviewocclusion.md) objects change their position or occluding area in response to the repositioning of the input pane associated with the [CoreInputView](coreinputview.md).

 ## -remarks

+The application must be in the foreground for this event to fire.

 ## -see-also